Flavia-MV/parallel-news-aggregator/README.md

 The news sources are independent of each other, so their processing can be performed concurrently.

-The application uses a fixed-size thread pool:
+The application currently uses a fixed-size thread pool:

 ```java
 ExecutorService executor =